Allan-njoroge/leetcode/README.md

-# This is a repository to write some leetcode# This is a repository to write some leetcode# This is a repository to write some leetcode
+# README

+I am just having fun trying to do some leetcode